WorldBlessings

 From Haiti to Viet Nam, everybody cooks rice.
-This story connects cultures from around the world in one neighborhood of the United States.
+This story connects cultures from around the world in a neighborhood of the United States.
 Then make a tasty puffed rice treat.

 Hear the story of Universalist John Murray.
 Then cook a traditional dish that might have been eaten during his time–peas porridge.